 Jailed two years and lacing a third trial, Trimboli decided he wanted the test.
-After filing a motion asking the court to have the test done, defense attorneys announced (he move to the press.
-"If it comes back positive, it nails our man." defense attorney Mike Maloney told a newspaper reporter.
+After filing a motion asking the court to have the test done, defense attorneys announced the move to the press.
+“If it comes back positive, it nails our man,” defense attorney Mike Maloney told a newspaper reporter.

 Unknown to the defense, prosecutor Gill had been investigating another technique that could use smaller quantities of evidence.
 After the judge ruled that the DA’s office should have the test done, prosecutors sent samples of Ronald Trimboli’s blood as well as semen-stained swatches from the bedspread and a vaginal swab taken from Danielle’s body to a California scientist named Ed Blake, whose PCR (polymerase chain reaction) technique uses smaller quan-tities of DNA, but is less informative than the RFLP process.

 The results came back: Trimboli’s DNA “DQ Alpha” matched the bedspread semen stain, as did 3 percent of the Caucasian population.
 Not bad odds, but Gill and Alan Levy, the “hot shot” prosecutor brought in to handle the case after Wilson went into private practice, thought they might get even better numbers.
 They asked Blake if there was enough material to run an RFLP test; Blake said he thought so.
 Everything was sent off again, this time to Valhalla, New York, home of Lifecodes Corporation.